MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Compute Providers FAQ.md

 No

 ### What steps do I need to take to become a Compute provider?
-1. Run a Morpheus node on a computer and make sure your ports are configured for inbound traffic.
+1. Run a Morpheus node on a compute and make sure your ports are configured for inbound traffic.
 2. Download and configure the model you want to provide
 3. Register as a provider in the on-chain provider registry.
 4. Claim rewards periodically from the session router contract.